threefoldtech/rmb-rs/README.md

   **Solution**: The best way to ensure that you’re using the latest release of `protoc` is installing from pre-compiled binaries.
 See perquisites.

-- A peer must use a unique `mnemonic` or keys.
-It's not correct if multiple peers uses the same mnemonic this will make it impossible to route messages correctly.
+- A peer must use a unique `private key` or keys.
+It's not correct if multiple peers uses the same private key this will make it impossible to route messages correctly.
 It's possible for the same peer to make multiple connections to the same `relay` given that it uses different `session ids`.
 A session id identify the connection and hence make routing messages possible.
-- A single peer on the other hand can make multiple connections to multiple relays for redundancy given that his data on the tfchain must reflect that
+- A single peer on the other hand can make multiple connections to multiple relays for redundancy given that his data on the registrar must reflect that

-> RUNNING MULTIPLE PEERS WITH THE SAME MNEMONIC MUST BE AVOIDED UNLESS FOLLOWING THE GUIDE LINES ABOVE
+> RUNNING MULTIPLE PEERS WITH THE SAME PRIVATE KEY MUST BE AVOIDED UNLESS FOLLOWING THE GUIDE LINES ABOVE

 ### Running tests